leberns/sp-hello-events/spfx-hello-events/README.md

 to
   `"url": "https://contoso.sharepoint.com/sites/CompanyEvents/_layouts/workbench.aspx",`

-* Run the project in Google Chrome

-  `gulp serve --nobrowser`
+* Run the project with `gulp serve --nobrowser`

 * In VS Code, place a breakpoint in the source code and start the debugger (by pressing F5 or Debug > Start Debugging)

-* Test the web part on a page and check the breakpoint
+* Test the web part with Google Chrome and check the breakpoint

 ### NPM Packages